laconiajs/website/docs/introduction/getting-started.md

 # Basic example

 `@laconia/core` package is the starting point to use Laconia.
 It provides a simple Dependency Injection capability to your Lambda handler.
-At the very core, this example shows what Laconia does:
+At the very core, this example shows what pattern Laconia encourages you to develop in:

 ```js
 // Objects creation, a function that returns an object